 Ferreira Gomes 113kms, Tartarugalzinho 224kms and Oiapoque 600kms.
 After 90mins we crossed over the river Rio Araguari around Ferreira

 Gomes.
-There is a blue and white statue of the Nossa Senhora Imaculada Conceicao and a dam around there.
+There is a blue and white statue of the Nossa Senhora Imaculada Conceicao and a dam around here.
 Another 90mins later we made

 a stop in Tartarugalzinho at a lunch house called Hotel Fazenda.
 The food was good but within a couple of hours the road had become

 unsealed and it was now a slow and rough ride and I was not feeling very well.
-The road had been great up until that point.
+The road had been great up until this point.